 Lesson 00: General Requirements for Tiva Laboratories

 You will learn the ARM architecture in this session.
-You have to purchase some hardware components, a development board, and install all the necessary software (please see the detail below) on your PC (or Laptop) that has a USB interface and running on the Microsoft Windows 64-bit platform.
-Maybe you need a USB HUB that has an external power source in order to provide enough current to the whole embedded system.
+You must purchase some hardware components and a development board and install all the necessary software (please see the detail below) on your PC (or Laptop) with a USB interface that runs on the Microsoft Windows 64-bit platform.
+Maybe you need a USB HUB with an external power source to provide enough current to the embedded system.

 You must have a TI Tiva C Series LaunchPad board and other components.
-I recommend you to get TI EK-TM4C123GXL Board and Elegoo Complete Starter Kit.
-Some of the components in the kit may not be used in the "Tiva Lab", but it will be used for PSoC projects, or you can use it with other microcontrollers.
+I recommend you get TI EK-TM4C123GXL Board and Elegoo Complete Starter Kit.
+Some of the components in the kit may not be used in the "Tiva Lab," but they will be used for PSoC projects, or you can use it with other microcontrollers.

-You can use either EK-TM4C123GXL or EK-TM4C1294XL board and purchase it from ti.com or other vendors.
+You can use EK-TM4C123GXL or EK-TM4C1294XL board and purchase it from ti.com or other vendors.